d-ronin/d-ronin.github.io/_docs/advanced-configurations/configuring-mwosd-for-dronin.md

 ---
 ## Preparing OSD Firmware

-While the CleanFlight version of MWOSD will work, there's some additional functionality that you get when you use a version compiled especially for dRonin (primarily, the display of alarms and errors).
+While the Cleanflight version of MWOSD will work, there's some additional functionality that you get when you use a version compiled especially for dRonin (primarily, the display of alarms and errors).
 To do this, follow these steps.
 Note that a FTDI USB-to-serial cable is required for this procedure.

 * Download prerequisites
   * Download and install Arduino https://www.arduino.cc/en/Main/Software